 Though infrequently abused on its own, clonidine may be misused in conjunction with other intoxicating substances and may contribute to the development of compulsive patterns of drug use and addiction.
 It is possible to overdose on clonidine, and its misuse makes such an occurrence all the more likely.

-Overdose Signs and Symptoms
+Typical Signs and Symptoms

-A clonidine overdose may result from taking more than the recommended dosage.
-An overdose can accidentally occur if a young child gains access to clonidine in the home.
-A discarded transdermal patch contains a sufficient amount of the drug to cause clonidine overdose symptoms in children.5
+A clonidine overdose may result from taking more than the recommended dose or by taking it more frequently than prescribed.
+Additionally, an overdose can accidentally occur if a young child gains access to clonidine in the home—a discarded transdermal patch contains a sufficient amount of the drug to cause overdose symptoms in children.5

-- High blood pressure
+- High blood pressure.

-- Slow heart rate
+- Slow heart rate.

-- Difficulty breathing
+- Difficulty breathing.

-- Slurred speech
+- Slurred speech.

-- Cold, pale skin
+- Cold, pale skin.

-- Constricted pupils
+- Constricted pupils.

-- Sinus bradycardia (common in child overdose)
+- Sinus bradycardia (common in child overdose).